Convert Excel Sheet to PDF

 Password-Protect the PDF File

 Most PDF tools offer an option to set a password.
 Use it.
 This means only people with the password can open the document.
-It’s a smart way to keep your bank statement safe, especially when sharing by email or uploading to cloud storage platforms.
+It’s a smart way to keep your data safe, especially when sharing by email or uploading to cloud storage platforms.

 Avoid Public Wi-Fi When Converting Online